 $770 for a private room for the weekend.

 $570 each for couples/friends who share a private room.

 All yoga, food and accommodations are included.

 4 Yoga Classes + Discussion, lecture, sitting practice, etc.

 The Continuity of Practice

-Each time we lose our temper at a loved one, each time we absent-mindedly forget to do an important task, each time we falter in showing up with the skill we know we posses… all the happenings we later come to regret are due to one reason: a lapse in the continuity of attention.
+Every time we lose our temper at a loved one, every time we absent-mindedly forget to turn off the stove or reply to an email... every instance in which we falter in showing up with the skill we know we posses is due to one reason: a lapse in the continuity of attention.
 Yoga is the process by which we learn to maintain that continuity for longer and longer periods of time.
-The greatest gift offered by the practice is the ability to stay awake, engaged and participatory for more and more of the moments of life.
+The greatest gift offered by the practice is the ability to stay awake, engaged, and participatory during more and more of the moments of life.
 This is especially powerful, and enjoyable, in a retreat setting.
-This weekend will focus on the baseline awareness that can accompany all things from eating to walking to stretching to conversing to relaxing.
+This weekend retreat will focus on the baseline awareness that can accompany all things from eating to walking to stretching to conversing to relaxing.
 And we’ll certainly enjoy all such things in abundance!
-The food is impeccable, the surroundings are breathtaking, but the company will be the best part!
+The food is impeccable, the surroundings are stunning, but the company will be the best part!

 An immersive day of yoga practice; a retreat in which you don't have to leave the city, this time including a wonderful catered lunch!
 The morning will consist of vinyasa yoga practice and philosophical discussion.
 The afternoon will start with restorative yoga and then alternate between periods of sitting and walking meditation.
 It's okay—don't freak out!
 The seated periods will be arranged in a supportive and approachable manner.
 No meditation experience is necessary—only a willingness to explore.